Confederate States of America: Religion

 St. John's Episcopal Church, Montgomery.
 The Secession Convention of Southern Churches was held here in 1861.

-The CSA was overwhelmingly Protestant.
-Both free and enslaved populations identified with evangelical Protestantism.
-Baptists and Methodists together formed majorities of both the white and the slave population, becoming the Black church.
-Freedom of religion and separation of church and state were fully ensured by Confederate laws.
+The majority of people who lived in the Confederate states were Protestant.
+Most of both the free and enslaved populations identified with evangelical Protestantism.
+Baptists and Methodists.
+The slave population formed the Black church.
+Freedom of religion and separation of church and state were protected by Confederate laws.
 Church attendance was very high and chaplains played a major role in the Army.

 Most large denominations experienced a North–South split in the prewar era on the issue of slavery.
 The creation of a new country necessitated independent structures.
 For example, the Presbyterian Church in the United States split, with much of the new leadership provided by Joseph Ruggles Wilson.
 Baptists and Methodists both broke off from their Northern coreligionists over the slavery issue, forming the Southern Baptist Convention and the Methodist Episcopal Church, South.
 Elites in the southeast favored the Protestant Episcopal Church in the Confederate States of America, which had reluctantly split from the Episcopal Church in 1861.
 Other elites were Presbyterians belonging to the 1861-founded Presbyterian Church in the United States.
 Catholics included an Irish working-class element in coastal cities and an old French element in southern Louisiana.

 The southern churches met the shortage of Army chaplains by sending missionaries.
 One result was wave after wave of revivals in the Army.